Emillio007/Emillio007/README.md

 ### Hi there 👋

-My name is Emil, and I am a Master's student in Quantum Information Science, based in Copenhagen, DK.
+My name is Emil, and I am a Master in Quantum Information Science, based in Copenhagen, DK.

 Education and work:

-🔭 I’m currently working on a simulation tool for investigating the collective excitation behaviour in atom arrays.
+🔭 I am currently working on a simulation tool for investigating the collective excitation behaviour in atom arrays.
 The package is intended for use in research.

-🌱 I’m finishing up my thesis in Quantum Information Science with specialization in theoretical physics of quantum information processing.
+🌱 MSc thesis on theoretical quantum optics within the scope of quantum information processing.
+Topic: simulating open quantum systems.
 I have a Bachelor's degree in Quantum Physics.

 💬 Ask me about: Anything quantumy.
 I am always interested in chatting.
 My primary programming language is Python.